Hist 390-DL1: The Digital Past: Doing Oral History in the Digital Age

 In this course, you will learn how to do history using a wide variety of digital tools.
 This course — which fulfills the university’s Core IT requirement — will teach you the fundamentals of information technology through creative and critical engagement with historical methods and sources.
 You will engage with legal, ethical, and methodological questions about practicing history in the digital age.
 Oral history (as a practice and genre) has been particularly impacted by and transformed through digital technologies, and the specific focus of this course will be on using digital tools to analyze, prepare, present and preserve oral history online.
 Through learning by doing, you will gain and apply analytical and technical skills that will be useful for your university education and professional career.

 The course will be taught virtually and asynchronously, meaning that we will follow a weekly schedule, and you may complete the coursework throughout the week at your own pace and time.
 This includes completing assignments and posting to our discussion board on Slack.

-I’ll be accessible to you throughout the semester.
-I will schedule twice weekly office hours via zoom and will also schedule an individual conversation with every one of you later in the semester, either via zoom or on the phone.
-While I also have a day job, this course and all of you are very important for me, and I will always make time to talk with every one of you.
+We’ll be accessible to you throughout the semester.
+I will schedule weekly open office hours via zoom and am available by appointment.
+Laura Crossley will also be available by appointment.
+While I also have a day job, this course and all of you are very important for me, and I will make time to talk with you.

 In this course, you will: